oh-jinwoo94/gkm-align/README.md

 In this section, we demonstrate how to use gkm-Align to generate whole-genome (WG) alignment between human and mouse (option -t 1).
 WG alignment between other mammals can also be computed similarly.
 Running gkm-Align requires input files containing **1)** the human and mouse genome  **2)** a list of human/mouse syntenic intergenic loci and **3)** gkm-SVM models for human/mouse genomic background.
 These files can be found in this repository, and we provide information on how they can be computed in later sections of this document.

 <pre>
+cd example
-bin/gkm_align -t 1 -d genomes/ -g genomic_background_models.txt  syntenic_loci.2align -o ofiles/ -n unweighted_hg38_mm10
+../bin/gkm_align -t 1 -d genomes/ -g ../hg38_mm10/genomic_background_models.txt  ../hg38_mm10/syntenic_loci.2align -o ofiles/ -n unweighted_hg38_mm10
 </pre>
 The above command line generates the WG alignment output file: unweighted_hg38_mm10.coord.